-If you are planning an artificial grass project, you may need to do some sourcing on the internet and request samples from some artificial grass suppliers, then you will meet some artificial grass glossaries in the specification sheet, or on the label of the samples.
+If you are planning an artificial grass project, you may need to request quotations and samples from some artificial grass suppliers, then you will see some artificial grass glossaries in the specification sheet, or on the labels of the samples.
 These specifications somehow determine the quality (including lifespan and performance…) and the artificial grass cost.
-Normally you can make the right decision by the recommendation of the supplier and comparison of physical samples by yourself.
+In most cases, you can choose the appropriate products according to the supplier’s recommendations.
 But if you are hoping to go deeper, you need to understand what do these specifications mean.

-Pile height: the height of the pile (the blade/fiber/yarn on top of the artificial grass backing.), usually measured in millimeter (mm).
+The height of the pile (the blade/fiber/yarn on top of the artificial grass backing.), usually measured in millimeters (mm).

 For example, 11000 Dtex, means the weight of 10000-meter yarns(yarns from the same stitch) is 11000g.